krislette/square/README.md

 ### Deployment and Hosting
 - **[Netlify](https://www.netlify.com/)**: A powerful platform for deploying and hosting modern web applications, offering continuous deployment, serverless functions, and global CDN for fast performance.
+- **[Vercel](https://vercel.com/)**: A cutting-edge platform for deploying and hosting modern web applications, providing seamless continuous deployment, serverless functions, and a global edge network for blazing-fast performance and scalability.

 ### Development Tools
 - **[Git](https://git-scm.com/)**: Distributed version control system for tracking code changes and collaboration.